-The Norbert J. Kreidl Award for Young Scholars, recognizing research excellence in glass science, is open to all degree-seeking graduate students (MSc or PhD) or those who have graduated within a twelve month period of the ICG/GOMD meeting in Boston, MA, USA June 9-14, 2019 .
+The Norbert J. Kreidl Award for Young Scholars, recognizing research excellence in glass science, is open to all degree-seeking graduate students (MSc or PhD) or those who have graduated within a twelve month period of 2024 Glass & Optical Materials Division Annual Meeting (GOMD 2023) in Las Vegas, NV, USA May 19-23, 2024.
 A letter from a faculty advisor verifying compliance to this rule must accompany the application.
 The selection is based on an extended abstract of the nominee’s work (approximately 2,000 words plus figures) relevant to interests of the Division.

 The Nominating Process

 All applicants are required to submit two abstracts:

 - Submit one short abstract on the ACerS online abstract submission site for the GOMD annual meeting.
 Contact Karen McCurdy at firstname.lastname@example.org for access if the GOMD abstract deadline has passed.
 This short abstract will be used in organizing the technical program of the meeting and in publication of the meeting’s abstracts.

 - Submit an extended abstract of the same title, (2,000 words maximum plus figures and tables) to the GOMD Division Chair Irene Peterson for evaluation by the Kreidl Award Committee.
 Note that the extended abstract (and faculty advisor letter) is required for consideration of the nominee by the Kreidl Award Committee.
 The winner of the Kreidl Award will be asked to present his/her lecture at a special Awards Session at the 2024 GOMD meeting.
 The presentation may be co-authored by a faculty advisor but the technical work must be conducted by the student.
 The winning presentation will be given by the student only.